Introduction

 Popular Techniques for Moisture Assessment in Concrete

-Here are some great ways to check moisture levels in your concrete:
+Here are several effective methods to check moisture levels in your concrete:

 1. Plastic Sheet Method

-If you find condensation, the concrete might be too wet for painting.
+If condensation is present, the concrete may be too wet for painting.

 2. Calcium Chloride Test

-• Follow the instructions to place the sealed container on the clean concrete surface.
+- Follow instructions to place the sealed container on the clean concrete surface.

 3. Additional Moisture Testing Techniques